Please to See the King

 Please to See the King is the second album by Steeleye Span, released in 1971.
 A major personnel change following their previous effort, Hark!
 The Village Wait, brought about a substantial change in their overall sound, including a lack of drums and the replacement of one female vocalist with a male vocalist.
 The band even reprised a song from their debut, "The Blacksmith", with a strikingly different arrangement making extensive use of syncopation.
 Re-recording songs would be a minor theme in Steeleye's output over the years, with the band eventually releasing an entire album of reprises, Present – The Very Best of Steeleye Span.

 The title of the album is derived from the "Cutty Wren" ceremony.
 A wren in a cage is paraded as if it were a king.
 This rite was carried out on 26 December, Saint Stephen's Day, and is connected to early Christmas celebrations.
 The song "The King", appearing on the album, addresses this, and is often performed as a Christmas carol.
 Steeleye Span returned to this subject on Live at Last with "Hunting the Wren" and on Time with the song "The Cutty Wren".
 The custom of Wrenboys is mostly associated with Ireland, but it has been recently revived in England.
+The song was collected in the village of Hook, Pembrokeshire by Andrew Nisbet and passed to Martin Carthy in 1966, who first recorded it on his album with Dave Swarbrick before joining Steeleye Span.
+Andrew was a member of The Derby Rams (the resident folk group at Swansea University) who also performed the song.